joymnyaga/TextMining-PdfResume/README.md

 # Text-Mining-in-R
-Involves the design,implementation and visualization of the text mining technique (text summarization) using the (tm) package in R
+Involves the design,implementation and visualization of the text mining technique (text summarization) using the 'tm' package in R for resume analysis